dagrambraut/gathering-leto/README.md

 1. When done hacking, run pull request and code review
 1. If review ok then merge into master, this will kick off CICD for development in Radix

+## Feedback
+Did you spot a bug?
+Do you want to suggest a new feature?
+Do you have a question?

+Feel free to create a new issue under [`Issues`](https://github.com/equinor/gathering-leto/issues)!

+Try to describe the best you can the issue that arose.
+Remember that we always need your help in order to reproduce bugs!

 ## Build and run release image